The latest news on how Coronavirus is affecting residents and services across the county

 There is a lot of misinformation circulating, particularly online, so keep yourself and others safe by only getting your information from a trusted source.

-For NHS information visit the NHS website
+For NHS information visit the coronavirus section on the NHS website.

 Cabinet meeting cancelled